ManualForArchipelago/Manual/docs/syntax/locations.md

 },
 ```

-This "Heroes Recruit 1" location will have an Hero but not any from the "Magic Users" category
+This "Heroes Recruit 1" location will have an Hero but not any from the "Magic Users" category.

 And finally,